Felicious/Boba-Bill-2/README.md

 npm run serve
 ```

 to ask node to build and deploy our project.
+The resulting pages that get published to the web are stored in the `dist` folder, which we added to our gitignore.

-Now, we can view the project on <githubpage.com>/Boba-Bill-2
+Now, we can view the project on <githubpa.com>.com>/Boba-Bill-2